Where to store your data?

 If you do use your laptop or other memory holding device, please ensure it is encrypted.
 All University provided laptops should be encrypted – contact ISS Service Desk to arrange encryption if needed.

 - Cloud storage such as Dropbox or Google Drive is a convenient option to access files across devices.
-The University discourages the use of Cloud based storage solutions (other than Box, see above) for anything but the most public of data.
+The University discourages the use of Cloud based storage solutions (other than Box) for anything but the most public of data.

 - Cloud storage may not be stored within the EU and may not be subject to our levels of data protection (remember that all personal information must, by law, be stored within the EU).
 There is a risk of who could access the files, as they are no longer within your control.
 Data on commercial cloud services is also not necessarily backed up.